D4wnstar/aetherwisp/Statistical mechanics/Ensemble/Canonical ensemble.md

 The $N!$ comes from correct Boltzmann counting[^1], meanwhile $h^{3N}$ keeps the function dimensionless by canceling the dimensions of $d^{3N}q\,d^{3N}p$.
 Integration happens over the entire phase space.
 The following important result also holds:
 $$\boxed{Q_{N}(V,T)=e^{-\beta A(V,T)}}$$
 where $A=U-TS$ is the [[Helmholtz free energy]] (needs to be proven; see below).
 Since $A$ is an [[equation of state]], it encodes all information about the system.
 If one can calculate the partition function, the free energy can be extracted from it, and from the free energy we get everything about the system.

-> [!success] The partition function
-> The partition function contains all information about the system.
-Finding it is equivalent to solving the system completely.

 > [!example] $A$ is the Helmholtz free energy
 > To prove that $A$ in $Q_{N}=e^{-\beta A}$ is the Helmholtz free energy, let's write it explicitly